Wayne Cilento

-Wayne Louis Cilento (born August 28, 1949) is an American director and choreographer.
+Wayne Louis Cilento (born August 28, 1949) is an American director, choreographer, actor and dancer.
 He is best known for originating the role of Mike in the Broadway show A Chorus Line, and later becoming one of Broadway's most prolific choreographers.

 Biography

 Early life

 Cilento was born in the Bronx, New York City, and later moved to suburban Westchester County.
 Though he attended one dance class when he was seven or eight, the teacher zeroed in on him; he panicked and didn't return.
 When he was in high school, he saw the original production of Cabaret and was so taken with the show, he decided "I really could do that."
 He auditioned for his high school musicals, got the dance leads, and started taking dance class twice a week.
 He continued to study dance at SUNY College at Brockport '72 where he met his mentor Bill Glassman of the American Ballet Theatre.
 "He was short and straight--someone I could use as a role model."

 Not long after he married high school sweetheart Cathy Colety, Cilento made his Broadway musical debut in the chorus of Seesaw.
 This marked his first exposure to working with Michael Bennett as choreographer.
 He worked on the infamous Rachael Lily Rosenbloom and Don't You Ever Forget It, where he met many of his future A Chorus Line co-stars, and Irene when he was invited to attend Bennett's workshop sessions of A Chorus Line in 1974–5.